Aldehyde: Naturally occurring aldehydes

-Traces of many aldehydes are found in essential oils and often contribute to their favorable odours, e.g. cinnamaldehyde, cilantro, and vanillin.
-Possibly because of the high reactivity of the formyl group, aldehydes are not common in several of the natural building blocks: amino acids, nucleic acids, lipids.
-Most sugars, however, are derivatives of aldehydes.
+Traces of many aldehydes are found in essential oils and often contribute to their pleasant odours, including cinnamaldehyde, cilantro, and vanillin.
+Possibly due to the high reactivity of the formyl group, aldehydes are not commonly found in organic "building block" molecules, such as amino acids, nucleic acids, and lipids.
+However, most sugars are derivatives of aldehydes.
 These aldoses exist as hemiacetals, a sort of masked form of the parent aldehyde.
 For example, in aqueous solution only a tiny fraction of glucose exists as the aldehyde.

 Synthesis

-There are several methods for preparing aldehydes, but the dominant technology is hydroformylation.
-Illustrative is the generation of butyraldehyde by hydroformylation of propene: